Diagnosis And Treatment Of Glioblastoma

 Scientific advancements: Immunotherapy as a possible treatment for Glioblastoma?

 Our immune system is our body’s own defense mechanism.
 It provides resistance against unknown or foreign bodies and damaged cells.
 Mutations occur constantly in our cells and this is another concern that our immune system usually takes care of.
-This being said, sometimes the occurrences of mutations ‘outruns’ our immune system and the cell becomes malignant and can develop into a tumor.
+That being said, sometimes the occurrences of mutations ‘outruns’ our immune system and the cell becomes malignant and can develop into a tumor.
 As mentioned earlier, glioblastomas are one of the most aggressive brain tumors.
 A hallmark of the disease is to actively suppress the brain’s immune system.
 The brain has its own immune environment of which the blood-brain barrier is a vital component.

 Immunotherapy is a developing field that aims to provide treatment for cancer by supporting or boosting your immune system, so it can better fight the disease.
 Whilst it has proven benefits for certain types of cancer such as lung or skin cancer, the research for its use against glioblastoma is still ongoing.
 The mechanisms that are involved in the regulation of the brain’s immune system are not fully understood, but current scientific advances are being made in developing individualised vaccines for patients.
 It is important to know that there are immense challenges that have to be overcome, and the future of its application to glioblastoma is still uncertain.
 Any progress will require time and the joint effort of scientists from different fields.